Your Ad Here

 The Season’s Best Fresh Roasted Vegetable Salad

 A good roasted vegetable salad, especially one with a variety of perfectly cooked vegetables and mixed with greens, is a thing of beauty.
 Tossed with a light flavorful dressing adds the finishing touch.
-We’re adding fresh corn right from the cob at the end because we love the added crunch.
-What makes ours skinny is using just 1 tablespoon of olive oil while roasting and tossing the entire salad is a small amount if light dressing.
-We just adore this flavorful salad.
-It’s so versatile and can be served as a side dish for any barbecue or turned into a main course by adding chicken or cheese.
-The skinny for one side serving is 83 calories, 3 grams of fat and 2 Weight Watchers POINTS PLUS.
-A regular side serving has 150 calories and 11 grams of fat.
-Our summer salad is not only good, it’s good for you!
+I’m adding fresh corn from the cob, to add crunch.
+What makes this salad skinny is using just 1 tablespoon of olive oil while roasting and tossing the entire salad is a small amount of light dressing.
+It’s so versatile and can be served as a side dish for any dinner or turned into a main course by adding chicken or cheese.
+Each side serving, 83 calories and 3 grams of fat.
+This yummy salad is not only good, it’s good for you!

 Roast Time: 40 minutes